9.6 Linear regression after MI

 If you are going to include non-linear functions of variables in the regression model (e.g., Box-Cox, log, quadratic), your imputation model should include those non-linearities.
 This ensures that your imputation model includes the same level of complexity as your regression model.
 Otherwise, you will be imputing values under the assumption of linearity.

-For functions that convert \(X\) into a single term \(f(x)\) (e.g., \(log(X)\)), simply create a transformed version of the variable prior to imputation.
+For functions that convert \(X\) into a single term \(f(x)\) (e.g., log\((X)\)), simply create a transformed version of the variable prior to imputation.
 This was done for the outcome fasting glucose in Example 9.1.
 What about a transformation that converts a predictor \(X\) into multiple terms, such as a quadratic transformation which includes both \(X\) and \(X^2\)?
 Should the square term be created prior to imputation (transform-then-impute) or after (impute-then-transform)?
-It turns out that transform-then-impute is the better method and leads to unbiased results (Hippel 2009).
-Create all the terms you need for your regression model during pre-processing and include them in the imputation model.
+As described in Section 9.4.2, create the term prior to imputation (transform-then-impute).

 NOTES: